 I am Tara.
 My bio is below, but in short, I'm a wife, mother, friend, social worker, educator, adopted person, and lifelong learner.
-If you met me at a coffee shop or in the school pick-up line, I certainly wouldn't launch into conversation about adoption education, but professionally (and here on my blog and on Facebook), I discuss it a lot.
+If you met me at a coffee shop or in the school pick-up line, I certainly wouldn't launch into conversation about post-adoption topics, but professionally (and here on my blog and on Facebook), I discuss it a lot.
 When asked to describe adoption with only one word, my go-to answer is COMPLEX.
 At times I'd rather stick my head in the sand and live a life without considering the complexities, but that does no one (especially our children) much good.
-My writing attempts to give voice to these complexities -- they are plentiful, multi-leveled, and multi-dimensional.
+My writing attempts to give voice to these complexities -- they are plentiful, nuanced, and multi-dimensional.
 Like you, I'm still learning... and relearning.
-It's a tremendous privilege to meet so many and to educate and share -- I hope our paths cross soon.
+It's a tremendous privilege to meet so many and to educate and share; I hope our paths cross soon.

 For several years, Tara worked as a social worker at a large adoption agency, educating and guiding families throughout the preparation phase to post-adoption period of their adoption processes.
 It was during these years when she recognized the significant need for lifelong post-adoption education and ongoing support for every member of the adoption community.

-Additionally, she sits on the Board of Directors for Korean Focus-Indiana, is a founding member of a local adoption education group, has traveled to South Korea as a volunteer with The Ties Program, and regularly volunteers time with adopted children and their families.
+Additionally, she is a founding board member of Korean Focus-Indiana, is a founding member of a local adoption education group, has traveled to South Korea multiple times as a volunteer with The Ties Program, and regularly volunteers time with adopted children and their families.

 Prior to her professional work in the adoption field, Tara worked as a Medical Social Worker, in-home Family Assessment and Resource Specialist for parents at-risk for child abuse and neglect, and Care Manager Supervisor at a multi-county Area Agency on Aging.
 Tara holds a Bachelor of Social Work Degree and has attended many professional adoption (and other) conferences and seminars.

-Tara lives with her husband and children in an old rehabbed house in a large Midwest city, and she (usually) loves balancing the various roles life brings.
-She believes vulnerability, humor, and grace are lifelong essentials, and she enjoys laughing with friends, reading with her children, traveling, substitute teaching and volunteering at her kids' school, and learning, learning, and relearning.
+Tara lives with her husband and children in an old rehabbed house in a large Midwest city, balancing her various roles.
+In addition to speaking and consulting, she works as an Assistant Dean of Students at a lower school and believes vulnerability, humor, and grace are lifelong essentials.
+She enjoys laughing with friends, reading with her children, traveling, and learning, learning, and relearning.